kadarakos/blog/_posts/2020-01-06-Day-Plan-for-This-Year.md

 to bunbunz until 8:45 (maybe talk to her on the way, yaaay).

-## Work time
+## Work
 Work from like 9-9:30 to 6pm.

-## Night time
+## Evening

 On **Monday**, **Wedneday** and **Friday** I'm already done with the workouts so thats nice:

+1. Optional weed pill when I arrive.
-1. Cook some sort of dinner by 7:30pm.
+2. Cook some sort of dinner by 7:30pm.
-2. Eat.
+3. Eat.
-3. Deal with kitchen dirt until 8:00.
+4. Deal with kitchen dirt until 8:00.
-4. Vacuum after eating like until 8:30 or do some other cleaning if its more important.
+5. Vacuum after eating like until 8:30 or do some other cleaning if its more important.
-5. Enjoy my life until 11:00.
+6. Enjoy my life until 11:00.
-6. Get ready to go to sleep by 12pm.
+7. Get ready to go to sleep by 12pm.

-**Friday** night time routine is kinda optional, because I might have some funs instead.
+These night time routines are optional, because I might go to some meetup or something.

 On **Tuesday** and **Thursday** since I didn't have my morning workout its quite different: